-Inverness Marina lies seven miles south west of Chanonry Point in the Inverness Firth and just one mile from the city centre of Inverness.
+Inverness Marina, NMU Small Coastal Marina of the Year 2018, lies seven miles south west of Chanonry Point in the Inverness Firth and just one mile from the city centre of Inverness.
 The marina sits close to the eastern entrance of the Caledonian Canal, making it an ideal location for yachts to be based with easy access to both the Scottish north east coast and via the canal to the popular Scottish west coast.

 Scotland's east coast is home to a population of around 200 bottlenose dolphins, their range centred around the inner Moray Firth, where a Special Area of Conservation (SAC) has been designated for their protection.
 The waters around Inverness contain important habitat for these dolphins and provide one of the best watching opportunities in the world.